libclang-vim/libclang-vim/README.md

 ## Installation

 `llvm-config` command is required.
 After cloning this repository, execute `make` in the repository.
-Or compile `lib/clang_vim.cpp` manually.
+Or compile `lib/libclang-vim/clang_vim.cpp` manually as a shared object.

 ## Environment